 The gravitation is a force of attraction that exists between all bodies that have mass.
 The gravitational force of the sun keeps the Earth and all the other planets of the solar system is a fixed orbit.
 Gravitational force does not need to be in contact to exert its downward force.

-Electrostatic Force: The electrostatic force is very similar to gravitational force, the difference here being that gravitational force acts between masses and electrostatic force acts between two charged bodies.
+The electrostatic force is very similar to the gravitational force, the difference here is that gravitational force acts between masses and an electrostatic force acts between two charged bodies.

 If you rub a comb on your clothes and then hold it near tiny pieces of paper you will see the bits of paper standing on their end attracted to the comb.
 We are made of tiny positive, negative and neutral particles.
 The opposite charges attract each other and like charges repel.
 This is the result of electrostatic forces.